Back to all lessons

 By the end, you should be able to say:

-• Describe PCA as finding the directions of greatest variation
+• Describe PCA as finding the directions that capture the most variation in the data

-• Connect lower-dimensional views to visualization and compression
+• Connect lower-dimensional representations to visualization, compression, and model preparation

 Think about this first

-If you had to summarize a student with only two numbers, which would you choose to keep the most useful story?
+If you had to summarize a student's academic profile with only two numbers, which ones would you choose, and what important information would be lost in the compression?

 Words we will keep using